husnain002/pika_file_sharing/README.md

 - **Local IP Detection**: Automatically finds your machine's IP for easy access from any device.

 The UI is optimized for mobile devices, with touch-friendly buttons and a responsive layout, ensuring a seamless experience for phone users.
+The EXE version is a self-contained executable (bundled with PyInstaller) that runs the same server without Python.
+The UI is mobile-optimized with touch-friendly buttons and a responsive layout.

+## 📱 EXE and Mobile Sharing Tips
+- **EXE Usage**: The EXE is for Windows users who want a quick setup.
+Download it from the [Releases](https://github.com/husnain002/pikachu-filesync/releases) page.
+- **Mobile Access**: Ensure your phone and the server computer are on the same Wi-Fi network.
+- **Firewall**: The EXE may prompt for firewall access to allow network traffic on port `8080`.
+- **Large Files**: Modern mobile browsers (Chrome, Safari) handle uploads well, but older browsers may have limitations.

 ## 📱 Mobile Sharing Tips
 - Ensure your phone and the server computer are on the same Wi-Fi network.